Axions on a Hyperbolic Ride: Geometric Suppression of CMB Isocurvature and a Blue-Tilted Spectrum: Benchmark models and isocurvature spectrum

 Fig.~\ref{Fig:spectral_index} shows the isocurvature tilt and its running inferred from numerical spectra shown in Fig.~\ref{fig:isocurvature_v1}.
-When $m^2_\psi/H^2_{\rm inf}$ varies slowly around horizon exit, the tilt is well approximated by the massive-mode estimate

-with $t(k)$ fixed by $k=a(t)H_{\rm inf}$.
-Evaluating $m_\psi^{2}(t)$ using the numerical solution and substituting into Eq.~(\ref{eq:niso}) reproduces the approximate $n_{\rm iso}(k)$ as shown by the red dashed curve in Fig.~\ref{Fig:spectral_index} for \textsf{B2}.
+For a standard running spectrum, we write the power-law parameterization as where $k_p$ is the pivot scale usually set at $0.05\,\rm{Mpc}^{-1}$.
+When $m^2_\psi/H^2_{\rm inf}$ varies slowly around horizon exit, the tilt is well approximated by the massive-mode estimate where we introduce with $t(k)$ fixed by $k=a(t)H_{\rm inf}$.
+Evaluating $m_\psi^{2}(t)$ by numerically solving the background radial field and substituting into Eq.~(\ref{eq:niso}) reproduces the approximate $n_{\rm iso}(k)$ as shown by the red dashed curve in Fig.~\ref{Fig:spectral_index} for \textsf{B2}.
+For clarity, we only show the result for \textsf{B2}.